Huasenberg/Sudoku-Vocabulary/README.md

 - When a user uses a tablet, the game is optimized to be played on a bigger screen

+### `Scenario`

+- Given: The user has installed the game on tablet device
+- When: The user clicks on the application icon to open the game
+- Then: The welcoming message and the application screen with all the subelements (grid, buttons, images ... etc.) get optimized to fit the screen of the tablet device

 ## 17. SPLASH SCREEN

 ### Status: **Implemented**